seventh-chord/compiler_project/reference/notes.md

 Caller-allocated memory must be 16-byte alligned Values are returned in rax or xmm0 if they fit

+Compound types can be squished into RAX or returned by reference.
+Only structures which are 1, 2, 4 or 8 bytes large can be returned in RAX (A lot of other rules apply to this in the windows spec, but those rules all pertain to c++ nonsense which we don't have to care about in a c-like language).
+When we can't return in RAX, we return "by reference" (what I refer to as reference semantics in code).
+When returning by reference, the following change of function signature effectively happens:
+    fn f(a, b: u32) -> Foo
+    fn f(_: *Foo, a, b: u32) -> *Foo
+Here, the caller allocates space for the return value and passes it as the first parameter (in RCX) and the callee returns the same pointer in RAX.

 Voltatile registers can be overwritten by the callee, invalidating their previous values.
 Nonvolatile registers must remain constant across function calls.
 Volatile         rax rcx rdx  r8  r9 r10 r11